Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 We didn't discuss these wangs.

-But these days the NGV itself disputes that reading from the old director.
+Oh but these days the NGV itself disputes that reading from the old director it writes on its website.

-Despite McCaw his phallic reading, the NGV mural in fact contained no images of sexual activity.
+Despite McCorhey's phallic reading, the NGV mural in fact contained no images of sexual activity.

 That was quite deliberate.

-There's dicks everywhere!
-Look at them!
-I'm not showing you where they are!
-But if you
+There's Dicks everywhere.
+Look at them.
+I'm not showing you where they are.

-Yeah it's funny that he thinks that, you know, he wouldn't want kids
+Yeah, it's funny that he thinks that, you know, it wouldn't want to be.

+Yeah, that's right.
 We do want to give him further inspiration.
+Yeah.

 Which I guess is why it's got a cap there.